Orange-Cyberdefense/versionshaker/README.md

-# Version checker
+# versionshaker

-Tool to check a remote website version based on local git repository This tool will help you to find the website version of the opensource project in use based on static files like js,css,xml...
+Versionshaker is a tool to check a remote website version based on local git repository This tool will help you to find the website version of the opensource project in use based on static files like js,css,xml...

 [![asciicast](result.png)](https://asciinema.org/a/WYD8WtfnULpbfkz5uKMmqLExF)